AmbiqAI/heartkit/docs/arrhythmia/results.md

 ## <span class="sk-h2-span">Overview</span>

-The results of the arrhythmia models when testing on 1,000 patients (not used during training) is summarized below.
-The baseline model is simply selecting the argmax of model outputs (`normal`, `AFIB/AFL`).
+The results of the pretrained arrhythmia models when testing on 1,000 patients (not used during training) is summarized below.
+The baseline model is simply selecting the argmax of model outputs (e.g. `AFIB/AFL`).
 The 75% confidence version adds inconclusive label that is assigned when softmax output is less than 75% for any model output.

 | Task           | Params   | FLOPS   | Metric     | Cycles/Inf | Time/Inf   |
 | -------------- | -------- | ------- | ---------- | ---------- | ---------- |